 Each of the actors gets at least one prime moment to truly shine, and as as result, Michael Shannon’s Walt comes across more desperate and pathetic than we first realize, and we almost come to feel sorry for him.
 Meanwhile, Evans’ Ransom seems like the only reasonable, right-thinking one of the bunch (he left the family confines years earlier), though reveals himself to be a true bastard.
 The only character that we never really get to know below the surface is Blanc, which is a shame because certainly Craig could handle any emotional baggage a crack detective might be carrying.
 But it’s de Armas who shoulders the heart and soul of the piece, and she does superb work as the keeper of her employer’s secrets as long as she’s able (or until the urge to throw up overcomes her).

 Above all else, Knives Out is a hoot.
-If it weren’t for the cell phones and occasion references to the current administration, this story could have easily been set in just about any decade in the last hundred years (the filthy rich are deplorable in every era).
+If it weren’t for the cell phones and occasional references to the current administration, this story could have easily been set in just about any decade in the last hundred years (the filthy rich are deplorable in every era).
 It has a beautifully timeless quality to both its story and its visual elements.
 And although I might not call it a comedy, the humor supplies a great deal of energy to the proceedings, and the film reveals a few actors not normally known for comedy to be quite deft at it.
 This is an easy movie to adore and watch over and over, revealing new subtleties to the performances and the filmmaking.
 So come for the mystery, but don’t forget to take a look around at the eccentric decor and the group of actors clearly having the time of their lives.

 Did you enjoy this post?
 Please consider supporting Third Coast Review’s arts and culture coverage by becoming a patron.
 Choose the amount that works best for you, and know how much we appreciate your support!